UCLALibrary/research-tips/_tutorials/2017-04-18-research-abstracts.markdown

 - writing an abstract
 - academic conference
 ---
 <p>Are you applying to present your research project at a conference or submitting it for publication?
-If yes, you will most likely have to submit a research abstract.
-Here's a quick introduction that will teach you all about abstracts.</p>
+If yes, you will most likely have to submit a {% include glossary-term.html term="abstract" termshown="research abstract."%} Here's a quick introduction that will teach you all about abstracts.</p>

 <!-- todo:: this likely needs to be reworked into an accessible format. consider adapting to h5p for improved accessibility -->
 <p > Navigate through the module below to learn...</p>